-I really don’t like beer, but I do like hard cider.
-So when I heard that cider was made in San Sebastian and you could have dinner at the cider house, I knew it would be something I would really like.
-I had read that the cider in San Sebastian was a little different from what we are used to because it is not sweet.
-I was intrigued so I decided to take a tour with Discover San Sebastian to go to the Petritegi cider house.
+I don’t like beer, but I do like hard cider.
+So when I heard that cider was made in San Sebastian and you could have dinner at the cider house, I knew it would be something I would like.

 First, you need to make sure that you tilt your glass slightly so that the flow of cider hits the side of the glass.
 Then you move the glass up to collect a small amount of cider.
 You are only supposed to take as much as you can drink in one sip.
 If you have more in your glass than you can drink in one gulp, you are supposed to pour it out because supposedly it doesn’t taste as good.
 I felt bad wasting cider so I would drink whatever was in my glass.
 And to me the second (and third) sips tasted just as good.

 So after our lesson, we went to our table in the restaurant section of the cider house, because it was time for some food.
 It felt like an indoor beer garden since most of the seating is benches.
 I didn’t know what to expect for the food here because I figured the real reason people come to the cider houses is for the cider.
 However, the food was really really good and you got plenty.

 Everything is served family style with long baguettes.
 Our first course was chorizo which was pretty tasty.
 In between each course, we would go back to the cellar to enjoy more of the San Sebastian cider.
 Our next course was an omelette, which was also delicious.
 Then more cider of course.

 The next course was cod and peppers, which is a very traditional dish in the area.
 Then we had steak, which was served cut up sort of like Peter Lugers in NY.
 The steak was cooked medium and had great flavor, no need for sauce.
 Finally, we ended the meal with cheese and quince.
 It was a lot of food.